The Li Ka Shing Center for Learning and Knowledge: Next-generation education

 More important is the versatility the building offers students for learning.
 Williams explained how she regularly studies on the fourth floor in reserved-study rooms where she can draw notes on giant whiteboards, take photos of her sketches with her iPhone and then look them up later in class.
 During live lectures she focuses on the professor, but then watches the lecture a second time later at night on her computer, while annotating the lecture notes on her iPad.
 “There’s a lot of different ways to study,” she said.
 “There’s a million different combinations.”

 A DAY IN THE LIFE OF THE LKSC

 A medical student can happily spend from dawn until dusk in the Li Ka Shing Center for Learning and Knowledge, which was designed to be one of the most advanced centers for medical education in the world.
 Within its walls, students on a typical day will not only benefit from a comfortable environment conducive to learning, but also encounter a variety of programs that take advantage of revolutionary changes in how learning is developed, shared and applied.
-What follows is a schedule of how you might spend a day in the LKSC as a medical student.

 The entire building is set up so that it can adapt to the school’s curriculum as it changes — now and in the future.
 The first-floor studio classroom can go from a traditional lecture format to a set-up that emphasizes team-based learning activities, with students grouped around small tables while being mentored by faculty.
 The 350-person conference room on the second floor can be a tiered lecture hall with stadium-style seating, with the capability in the future of webcasting its proceedings around the globe; it can be divided into smaller conference rooms with chairs and 5-foot rectangular tables; and it can be transformed into a dining room that allows participants in a conference to have discussions after a lecture o